There isn’t one best answer.

 The truth is that as an entrepreneur, you might find yourself combining all three of these roles depending on the challenge at hand.
 As I write in my book, Great CEOs Are Lazy, leaders play the role of a “coach”–while managers are more like “engineers,” where they work on building systems and processes.
 Bosses may be more like “players,” where they’re jumping in head-first to do the important work themselves.

 The organizational context matters as well.
-Fast paced entrepreneurial organizations thrive on leadership, but growth will mean managers are needed as well.
+Fast-paced entrepreneurial organizations thrive on leadership, but growth will mean managers are needed as well.
 Larger organizations will be loaded with managers.

 So, when it comes to your current approach to engaging your team, are you a boss, manager, or leader?
 Is that what your organization needs?
-Finding that perfect mix, where your team responds best, may take some time–but your team, and your organization, will benefit by you asking and answering that question.
+Finding that perfect mix, where your team responds best, may take some time–but your team, and your organization, will benefit from you asking and answering that question.